medusajs/medusa/docs/content/add-plugins/algolia.md

 ---
-description: 'Learn how to integrate Algolia with the Medusa server.
-Learn how to install the Algolia plugin into the Medusa server and how to integrate it into a storefront.'
+description: 'Learn how to integrate Algolia with the Medusa backend.
+Learn how to install the Algolia plugin into the Medusa backend and how to integrate it into a storefront.'
 addHowToData: true
 ---

 # Algolia

-In this document, you’ll learn how to install the [Algolia plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-plugin-algolia) and use it on both your Medusa Server and your storefront.
+In this document, you’ll learn how to install the [Algolia plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-plugin-algolia) and use it on both your Medusa backend and your storefront.

 ---